Video Of A Lung Biopsy

 The scientific foundation of a lung biopsy lies in the field of pathology, which is the study of diseases at a microscopic level.
 By examining lung tissue under a microscope, pathologists can identify cellular abnormalities, infectious agents, or inflammatory processes that are indicative of specific lung conditions.
 This information is crucial for making an accurate diagnosis and determining the appropriate course of treatment.

 The history of lung biopsies dates back to the early 20th century, when open surgical biopsies were the only option.
-These procedures were often associated with significant morbidity and mortality.
-The development of bronchoscopy in the mid-20th century marked a significant advancement, allowing for less invasive access to the airways.
+In real terms, the development of bronchoscopy in the mid-20th century marked a significant advancement, allowing for less invasive access to the airways.
+In practice, these procedures were often associated with significant morbidity and mortality.
 The introduction of CT-guided needle biopsy further expanded the ability to sample peripheral lung lesions.
 Today, video-assisted techniques are increasingly used to enhance the precision and safety of these procedures.

 Essential concepts related to lung biopsies include: